themimixcompany/nebula/README.md

 ### <a name="viewerexecutables">Executables</a>

-To create bundled applications for Linux, Windows, and macOS systems, respectively, run:
+To create the bundled applications for Linux, Windows, and macOS systems, respectively, run:

 ```bash